PiotrRynio/CodersCamp2021.Project-2.FullStack.React-Node/README.md

 1. Clone this project locally
 2. Run `npm install` in your bash/command line
 3. Run `npm run start-fe` in your bash/command line
+4. Run `npm run start-be` in your bash/command line
-4. Go to `http://localhost:3000` in your browser (or other from your bash/command line info).
+5. Go to `http://localhost:3000` in your browser (or other from your bash/command line info).

 Others:
 - Compile and minify for production - `npm build`